ConstantineLignos/MORSEL/README.md

 Note that in the example above, redirecting the log to file is handled by the shell; MORSEL writes the log to standard output and (rare) warnings to standard error.
-If you're using a large data set, you'll want to increase Java's maximum heap size, see Java's `Xmx` flag.
+If you're using a large data set, you'll want to increase Java's maximum heap size, see Java's `-Xmx` flag.

 ## Evaluating MORSEL